-MAIJA JÄPPINEN (Dr. Soc.Sc.) works as a university lecturer in social work in the University of Helsinki.
+MAIJA JÄPPINEN (Docent, Dr. Soc.Sc.) works as an associate professor in social work at the University of Helsinki.
 Her earlier research experience locates to the areas of gender violence, social services, human rights and welfare, and Russian studies.
 She has often conducted her research using ethnographic methodology and in transnational settings.
 In this project, she is responsible for the ethnographic fieldwork in adult social services and child welfare services.
-Her main research question in this project is: How are power asymmetries enacted and made sense of in professional social work encounters between social workers and migrant family members and how do they link to citizenisation?
-Moreover, her analytical interests include rights-based practice in social work with migrants, and the role of language interpreters in street-level encounters between migrant service-users and social workers.
+Her analytical interests include rights-based practice in social work with migrants, and the role of language interpreters in street-level encounters between migrant service-users and social workers.

 HANNA KARA (Dr. Soc.Sc.) works as a university lecturer in social work at the University of Helsinki.
 She is also a senior research fellow at the Centre of Excellence on Care and Ageing (2018-2026, CoE AgeCare).
 She has previously conducted research on Latin American women’s transnational migration in Spain.
 Her research interests include transnational family relations, emotions and meaning-making in transnational migration, linguistic diversity and inequality and the role of public service interpreters in social services, and research ethics in qualitative social research.